nedimf/SimpleApi/README.md

 ## Getting Started

-SimpelApi is Flask application developed for fast development of simpel APIs,this package uses SQLite3 as default database and SQLAlchemy to comunitcate with database.
+SimpleApi is Flask application developed for fast development of simple APIs,this package uses SQLite3 as default database and SQLAlchemy to comunitcate with database.